dylan-lang/opendylan/documentation/building-with-duim/source/tour.rst

 The ``notify-user`` function is a useful function that lets you display a message in a dialog.

-Now when you click on the button, a notification pops up saying “Pressed button!”
+Now when you click on the button, a notification pops up saying "Pressed button!"

 .. figure:: images/notify.png
    :align: center